CoolDevGuys/openApiConverter/README.md

 # OpenAPI Converter 🚀
 Tool to convert Swagger files into HTML, it renders the classic swagger HTML editor.
+It uses a python script from this repository: https://gist.github.com/oseiskar/dbd51a3727fc96dcf5ed189fca491fb3#file-swagger-yaml-to-html-py and the `swagger-cli` from apiDevTools: https://githubhelp.com/APIDevTools/swagger-cli

 ## How to use
 Execute the script `swagger-convert` with the proper configuration flags: